 What Property Managers Should Know About Asphalt Striping & Parking Lot Stenciling

-Asphalt striping and parking lot stenciling aren't something you do only once and forget about.
+Asphalt striping, New Handicap Sign and parking lot stenciling aren’t something you do only once and forget about.
 Particularly if you want your parking lot to be safe and compliant with local ADA regulation.
 Does having a safe parking lot worry you?
-How about a potential fine for lack of "visible parking lot lines?"
+How about a potential fine for lack of “visible parking lot lines?”

-You'll notice over time that mother nature's elements and sunlight will make even the best painted lines fade with the passage of time, did you notice your potential for a lawsuit increased as well?
-Fortunately, ADA Compliance companies are around, and ADA Striping services to help mitigate your risk for any issues.
+You’ll notice over time that mother nature’s elements and sunlight will make even the best painted lines fade with the passage of time, did you notice your potential for a lawsuit increased as well?
+Fortunately, ADA Compliance companies who are certified access specialist are around, and ADA Striping services to help mitigate your risk for any issues. you can always contact certified access specialist for casp inspection.

 Parking Lot Marking Types

-The appearance of your lines are due combination of their colors and the kinds of paints you choose.
+The appearance of your new handicapped symbol are due combination of their colors and the kinds of paints you choose.
 Yellow is a traditional choice for stripes, but blue is growing in popularity and used for ADA Compliance specifically, red is for fire-access points.
 In many cases, this all boils down to individual requirements per your location and city.
-What is important, is to remember that particular stencils, like those for handicapped spaces, have specific legal requirements in terms of shape, size, and color and must be applied on a regular basis to make sure you aren't facing a potential ADA lawsuit.
-Many laws and regulations will require blue with white or yellow for painting the handicap symbols needed for accessible spaces.
+What is important, is to remember that particular stencils, like those for handicapped spaces, have specific legal requirements in terms of shape, size, and color and must be applied on a regular basis to make sure you aren’t facing a potential ADA lawsuit.
+Many laws and regulations will require blue with white or yellow for painting the symbol for disability awareness.

-Solvent- and water-based paints are the two kinds typically used for paint striping in parking lots.
+Solvent- and water-based paints are the two kinds typically used for paint striping & new handicap sign installation in parking lots.
 In either case, they need to be formulated specifically as a traffic paint intended for paint striping a parking lot.
-Latex paints and acrylics just aren't going to adhere to pavement.
+Latex paints and acrylics just aren’t going to adhere to pavement.
 They can peel away quickly before your planning and hard work all get washed away.

 If you want the best in terms of visibility, then add reflective beads to your freshly painted lines.
 They can be particularly useful in any areas with ice, snow, or night traffic.
 That’s because car headlights will light up the reflective beads, so things are a lot more visible than just paint alone.